 In 2011, the Open Access fixed gear fishery primarily caught sablefish, which associate with soft substrates.
-This fishery had no observed catch of corals or sponges in 2010.
+This fishery had no observed catch of coral or sponge in 2010.

-In 2011, sablefish comprised approximately 56% and 98% of the catch in the OA hook and line and pot fisheries, respectively, with blackgill rockfish and longnose skate composing much of the balance (Appendix C; Bellman et al. 2012).
+Sablefish composed approximately 56% and 98% of the catch in the OA hook and line and pot fisheries, respectively, in the year 2011, with blackgill rockfish and longnose skate making up much of the balance (Appendix C; Bellman et al. 2012).
 Sablefish associate with soft substrates (Table F.5; PFMC 2005a).
 There were no observed catches of corals or sponges in this fishery in 2010 (WCGOP 2012).